8 Medical Complications of Anorexia

 Anorexia nervosa (AN) is one of the most prevalent eating disorders in the United States, affecting individuals of all ages, races, and genders.

-And while anorexia nervosa is counted among mental health disorders, the significant impact the condition has on the physical body can lead to a number of severe medical complications, which can further complicate the recovery process for those struggling with this condition.
+While anorexia nervosa is counted among mental health disorders, the significant impact the condition has on the physical body can lead to a number of severe medical complications, which can further complicate the recovery process for those struggling with this condition.

 What is Anorexia Nervosa?

 The condition can manifest in a number of ways, including extreme exercise, self-induced vomiting, or other maladaptive attempts at weight control.
-But most frequently, it appears as extreme restriction of food intake, leading to dangerous weight loss and malnourishment.
+But most frequently, it appears as extreme restriction of food intake, leading to dangerous weight loss and malnourishment.2

 Heart